-Students who find it necessary to change schedules may do so during the Drop-Add period as stated on the Academic Calendar.
-An Add/Drop Form must be completed and signed by the student within this time period.
+Students who find it necessary to change schedules may do so during the Drop-Add period, as stated on the Academic Calendar, by completing an Add/Drop Form.
 Add/Drop Forms are available in the Registrar's Office and must be signed and dated by the student, an Academic Advisor, and a Financial Aid Counselor.
 If this procedure is followed, the dropped course(s) will not appear as an attempted course on the student's permanent academic record, including course Adds or Drops.